antonrotaru2005/code-review-hub/README.md

    - PR Author
    - Repository Name
    - Event Type (e.g., pr:opened)
+3. Fetches the modified files and their contents from PR
-3. Prints this information in the console.
+4. Prints this information in the console.

 ---